Manu Ginóbili: Player profile

 Ginóbili was listed as 6 ft 6 in (1.98 m) in shoes, weighed 205 lb (93 kg), and played left-handed.
 He established himself as a star shooting guard and became known as one of the greatest sixth men in NBA history.
 Ginóbili was a relatively late bloomer, entering the NBA at age 25 in a period when entering the NBA as a teenager was very common.
 He was known as a reliable and versatile backcourt player.

-Apart from his up-tempo and aggressive style, Ginóbili was known for his clutch play.
+Apart from his up-tempo and aggressive style, Ginóbili was known for his clutch play and his passion for the game.
 Ginóbili's go-to move was either a three-pointer or a fierce drive to the basket.
 He often lowered his head when driving to the basket to collapse defenses and create shots or passes to his teammates.
 Ginobili popularized the Euro step in the NBA, although he was not the first to use the move in the league.

 Ginobili was known as a team player.
 He accepted the Spurs coaches' decision to bring him off the bench for most of his career.
 He was also known for his difficult-to-defend passes, including the no-look pass.
 Ginobili was also willing to draw charges on defense.
 In 2007, he was listed by ESPN writer Thomas Neumann at No. 6 on the list of greatest floppers in NBA history.
 Five years later, Ian Thomsen, a Sports Illustrated columnist, grouped Ginóbili with fellow European league players Anderson Varejão and Vlade Divac as the players who "made [flopping] famous", by exaggerating contact on the court in a manner analogous to diving in soccer games.

 He has a willingness to do what it takes to win, and to do it at the highest possible level of intensity, every single minute he steps on the court.